helidon-io/helidon/docs/se/telemetry/using-opentelemetry-api.md

 ## Overview

-For developers of Helidon services, OpenTelemetry’s components are—​in all respects—​just like any other group of libraries a developer might use from an application.
+For developers of Helidon services, OpenTelemetry’s components are in all respects just like any other group of libraries a developer might use from an application.
 That said, OpenTelemetry is very feature-rich, comprising several libraries and involving considerable flexibility in setting up its runtime behavior.
 As a result, developers sometimes find it challenging to get the